-Assuming that a quorum is present, the affirmative vote of a majority of the votes cast will be required for the election of each director nominee and to ratify the appointment of Grant Thornton LLP, an independent registered public accounting firm, as the independent registered public accountant of our company for the fiscal year ending April 30, 2022.
+Assuming that a quorum is present, the affirmative vote of a majority of the votes cast will be required for the election of each of I. Marie Wadecki and Gregory J. Gluchowski, Jr., to ratify the appointment of Grant Thornton LLP, an independent registered public accounting firm, as the independent registered public accountant of our company for the fiscal year ending April 30, 2023, and to approve the stockholder proposal on the declassification of the Board of Directors.
+Assuming that a quorum is present, the affirmative vote of the holders of at least sixty-six and two-thirds percent (66 2/3%) of the total number of shares of common stock outstanding on the record date is required to adopt amendments to our certificate of incorporation to eliminate certain supermajority voting requirements.